edhowland/viper/CommandKeys.md

 Meta keys can be pressed by holding the 'Alt' key and the key listed below.

 - meta_a: Speaks and moves the current line and the next 10 lines.
 The cursor ends up on the first column of the 11th line after the current line.
 - meta_d: Starts delete mode.
-The next character pressed must be one of the folloing.
+The next character pressed must be one of the following:
   * c: Clears the current line, leaving the linefeed in place
   * d: Deletes the current line
   * h: Deletes to front of line